March 722 (Formula B) car-by-car histories

 Remaining March 722 FB issues

-In addition to the above, unknown March 722s were driven by Bob Lazier and James Biebl.
+In addition to the above, unknown March 722s were driven by Bob Lazier, Ed Midgley, James Biebl, Bruce Trenery and James Barton.

 As usual with these Formula B/Formula Atlantic models, much of the groundwork was done by Chris Townsend.
 Thanks to Duncan Rabagliati for information from his archive, to the International Motor Racing Research Centre at Watkins Glen for information from the SCCA Archives, and to Simon Hadfield for technical information about these cars.
-Thanks also to Wilbur Bunce for explaining the car he ran in 1976, to contributors Bryan Miller and James Howe, and to former owners Bill Hill, Mike Gilbert and Jimmy Santos.
+Thanks also to Wilbur Bunce for explaining the car he ran in 1976, to contributors Bryan Miller, James Howe, Gary Jarlson, Don Blenderman and Rick White, and to former owners Bill Hill, Mike Gilbert, Jimmy Santos, Jeff Gay and Steve Hartgraves.

 How these histories have been constructed

-Race results will usually give us the model of car being used by each driver, so a picture then emerges of each model of car.
-Once a database of race results has been built, it is possible to draft a list of who used this particular model of car.
+Race results will usually give us the model of car being used by each driver, so a picture then emerges of each model.
+Once a database of race results has been built, it is possible to draft a list of who used this particular model.
 We still have nothing on individual identities at this point.

 Entry lists, which were published for the Pro events and for some of the major SCCA Nationals, such as the June Sprints at Road America, the Glen Nationals at Watkins Glen, the Rose Cup in Portland, and the Olympia Sprints at Laguna Seca, are another useful source of information as they give entry numbers, which we may not know from race reports, will typically give the model of the car - or at least what the owner was claiming it to be - but can also give colours, engine types, drivers' home towns, and entrants.
 Please contact Allen if you have any entry lists from relevant races.